Kambo (drug): Non-indigenous use

-Outside South America, a kambo ceremony can involve just two people, the practitioner, the participant, or many participants at once, which is known as a kambo circle.
+Outside South America, a kambo ceremony can involve just two people: the practitioner and the participant, or many participants at once, which is known as a kambo circle.
 Participants are encouraged to bring plenty of water, a towel, and a bucket.
 There are usually yoga mats on the floor and the ceremony room, which is often the practitioner's living room, is heavily incensed.

 During the ceremony, the participant's skin is deliberately burnt multiple times, usually on the upper arm or leg, by the practitioner using a smoldering stick or vine.
-The practitioner uses saliva or water to reconstitute the frog secretions and place it on top of the burnt skin.
+The practitioner uses saliva or water to reconstitute the secretions and place it on top of the burnt skin.
 Participants may be encouraged to shout "Viva" whenever one of them vomits into their bucket.
 Short-term effects include violent nausea, vomiting, diarrhea, edema (swelling) of the face, headaches, and tachycardia.
 The secretions seem to be vasoactive (affecting the circulation), explaining why they are absorbed rapidly.

 Intoxication may occur immediately or within hours.

 Medical claims

 Non-indigenous users and practitioners of kambo claim that the alternative medicine helps with a wide variety of issues and conditions.
 These claims include treating addiction, depression, and chronic pain, reducing fevers, increasing fertility, boosting energy and physical strength, and improving mental clarity.
-It is also claimed that kambo removes negative energy and cleanses the soul and body.There is a report of a single patient with acute myeloid leukemia who normalized his blood cell count and reached a complete remission which lasted more than 4 years after kambo application (and without any chemotherapy), but the causal role of kambo in this positive outcome is not proven so far.
+It is also claimed that kambo removes negative energy.
+There is currently no scientific evidence to support positive health effect claims..

-There is currently no scientific evidence to these claims.
 There is no solid medical evidence on how the frog toxins work, whether they are useful for treating anything, and whether they can be used safely: no clinical trials have tested them on humans, as of November 2019.
 Reports of adverse effects are numerous, including for use with experienced guidance.
-The possible use of some of the peptides, such as caerulein, for therapeutic purposes has been evaluated due to their intrinsic analgesic properties, however, the overall in vivo effects, i.e., the concomitant administration of all of these peptides to humans, still appear uncertain.

 Kym Jenkins of the Royal Australian and New Zealand College of Psychiatrists, in a Sydney Morning Herald article, said "people with mental illness are a more vulnerable group anyway for a variety of reasons.
-If you're feeling very anxious or very depressed ... you're automatically more vulnerable and you could be more susceptible to people advertising or marketing a quick fix.
+If you're feeling very anxious or very depressed, you're automatically more vulnerable, and you could be more susceptible to people advertising or marketing a quick fix.
 I do have concerns that people can be preyed upon when they are more vulnerable."

-The Australian Medical Association supports the Australian Therapeutic Goods Administrations ban on the sale, supply, and use of kambo, saying it considers kambo to be a “significant health risk”.
+The Australian Medical Association (AMA) supports the TGA's ban on the sale, supply, and use of kambo, saying it considers kambo to be a "significant health risk".